2026 NCAA Division I men's basketball tournament: Tournament procedure

-Pending any changes, a total of 68 teams will enter the 2026 tournament.
-31 automatic bids shall be awarded to each program that wins their conference's tournament.
-The remaining 37 bids are "at-large", with selections extended by the NCAA Selection Committee on Selection Sunday, March 15.
-The Selection Committee will also seed the entire field from 1 to 68.
+A total of 68 teams entered the 2026 tournament.
+Thirty-one automatic bids were awarded to each program that won its conference's tournament.
+The remaining 37 teams received at-large bids, with selections extended by the NCAA selection committee on Selection Sunday (March 15).
+The selection committee also seeded the entire field from 1 to 68.

-Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at large-teams) play in the First Four.
-The winners of these games will advance to the main tournament bracket.
+Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at large-teams) played in the First Four.
+The winners of these games advanced to the main tournament bracket.